transloadit/uppy/website/src/docs/aws-s3-multipart.md

    }, (err, url) => { /* there's the url! */ })
    ```

-### abortMultipartUpload({ uploadId, key })
+### abortMultipartUpload(file, { uploadId, key })

 A function that calls the S3 Multipart API to abort a Multipart upload, and delete all parts that have been uploaded so far.
-Receives an object with keys:
+Receives the `file` object from Uppy's state, and an object with keys:

  - `uploadId` - The UploadID of this Multipart upload.
  - `key` - The object key of this Multipart upload.